 Though, on the outside avoidants often exhibit a seemingly friendly and self-confident exterior, even at times appearing vulnerable—the reality is they fear being known and will let no one in.
 A relationship partner may get occasional glimpses of their real self— just enough to get their hopes up— only to see them retreat behind their walls.

-A Love Avoidant is the type of person love addicts love to “love’- well, at least in the beginning of the relationship, and vice-versa.
+A Love Avoidant is the type of person love addicts love to “love’- well, at least in the beginning of the relationship, and vice-verse.
 For them, it can feel quite confusing or perhaps shocking, to experience the contrast of a Love Avoidance partner in the beginning of a relationship in comparison to the later stages.

 Like Love Addicts, Avoidants tend NOT to choose a relationship partner who is genuinely secure (with healthy self-worth and boundaries), but those who are insecure with core boundary and self-esteem issues-- it goes both ways.